 - Information Manager

-Our students also pursue graduate studies in a wide variety of fields, such as law school, public history, public administration, and divinity school.
+Our students pursue graduate studies in a wide variety of fields, such as law school, public history, public administration, and divinity school.

 - Fashion Archives and Museum of Shippensburg University